-From October 20 to October 22, 2021, representatives of the Polish National Memory Institute (IPN), Deputy Head of the Department of Archeology Tomasz Borkowski, and archaeologist Krzysztof Mikolajczyk visited Batumi at the invitation of the Bishop of the Diocese of Batumi and Lazeti.
+From October 20 to October 22, 2021, representatives of the scientists of the Polish Institute of National Remembrance (IPN), Deputy Head of the Department of Archeology Tomasz Borkowski, and archaeologist Krzysztof Mikolajczyk visited Batumi at the invitation of the Bishop of the Diocese of Batumi and Lazeti.
 While there, they inspected the graves of the repressed people from the years 1937-1938.
 The visit of Polish specialists was organized by the Institute for Development of Freedom of Information (IDFI).

 The purpose of the visit of the Polish specialists was to reach an agreement over the following issues: